Beyond Flat Unknown Labels in Open-World Object Detection: Introduction

 \section{Introduction}

 Object detection, which is a critical task in computer vision that involves both localizing and classifying objects, has evolved significantly over the years.
-Early approaches relied on hand-designed features such as Haar-like features \citep{viola} and Histograms of Oriented Gradients (HOG) descriptors \citep{HOG}.
-They were later gradually replaced by deep learning-based approaches, which can be further divided into two-stage methods \citep{RCNN,FPN,fasterrcnn,fastrcnn} and one-stage methods \citep{YOLO, SSD, Cornernet, Focal}.
-More recently, vision-transformer-based detectors, pioneered by DEtection TRansformer (DETR)~\citep{DETR}, have gained significant popularity.
+Early approaches relied on hand-crafted features \cite{viola, HOG}, but were later replaced by deep learning methods, which can be broadly categorized into one-stage detectors (e.g., YOLO~\cite{yolo}) and two-stage detectors (e.g., Faster R-CNN~\cite{fasterrcnn}).
+More recently, vision-transformer-based detectors, pioneered by \gls{detr} \cite{detr}, have gained significant popularity.
 By leveraging the attention mechanisms in transformers, these models are able to capture long-range dependencies and global context.

-Despite these advancements, a critical challenge persists: most detectors are limited to recognizing only the classes defined in their training datasets.
-This limitation stems from the \textbf{closed-world assumption}, which presumes that all objects encountered during deployment are already seen and learned during the training phase.
+Despite these advancements, a challenge persists: most detectors can only recognize the classes defined in their training datasets \cite{OWOD, OWDETR}.
+This stems from the \textit{closed-world assumption}, which presumes that all objects encountered during deployment are already seen and learned during training.
 Such an assumption is not only unrealistic but can also pose safety risks in practical applications.
-For instance, an autonomous vehicle trained on pedestrians and cars can fail to detect out-of-distribution (OOD) objects (e.g., an e-scooter or a construction barrier), causing unsafe behavior.
+For instance, an autonomous vehicle trained on pedestrians and cars would fail to detect \gls{ood} objects (e.g., e-scooters or construction barriers), causing unsafe behavior.